The FHA Title 1 Loan for Property Improvements

 - For single-family homes, the loan limit for FHA Type 1 Loans is $25,000.

 Collateral is required in the form of your home unless the amount of the loan is below $7,500.
-This means that if the borrower defaults on the loan, the lender can foreclose on the dwelling.
-If the loan amount is below $7,500, then the loan is on your signature.
+It means that if the borrower defaults on the loan, the lender can foreclose on the dwelling.
+If the loan amount is below $7,500, then the loan is on your signature alone.

 Even manufactured homes are covered under the program and are eligible for loans of $25,090 with collateral.

-The term of the FHA Type 1 Loan is 20 years although there is no prepayment penalty.
+The repayment term of the FHA Type 1 Loan is between 6-months and 20 years plus 32-day.
+There is no prepayment penalty.
 Interest rates on these loans depend on the lender from which the loan is obtained and are fixed.
 Variable interest rates are not available.
 The level of interest rates in the broad economy and the creditworthiness of the borrower are two other factors that help to determine interest rates.